idptools/dodo/README.md

 builder; it's moving the domains.

 **Folded-domain atoms are never rebuilt.** They come from AlphaFold (or AlphaFold3, or a crystal structure) and are trusted.
-A domain only ever moves as a rigid body, and DODO verifies
+A domain only ever moves as a rigid body, and DODO checks
-that: internal geometry is asserted unchanged to ~10⁻¹³ Å after every transform.
+that: after each domain is repositioned, `verify_rigid` asserts its internal geometry is unchanged to within **10⁻⁶ Å** — a bound set to catch a non-rigid transform, not floating-point noise.
+The residual of a float64 rigid move comes in far under it: measured across these structures, ~10⁻¹³ Å.

 ## Build modes